panchalsagar1815/Classification-of-bottle-and-cans/README.md

 1. **Data Collection and Cleaning:**
    - Accumulated a diverse dataset comprising satellite images capturing different landscapes and terrains.
-   - Implemented data cleaning techniques to remove artifacts, irrelevant features, and ensure uniformity in the dataset.
+   - Implemented data cleaning techniques to remove artifacts, and irrelevant features, and ensure uniformity in the dataset.
    - Ensured that the dataset was representative of various environmental conditions to enhance the model's robustness.

 2. **Principal Component Analysis (PCA):**